EliziumNet/Krayola/README.md

 ## Global pre-defined Themes

 The module exports a global variable *$KrayolaThemes* hash-table, which contains some predefined themes.
-The user can use one of these (currently defined as "EMERGENCY-THEME", "LOVE-EMOJI-THEME" and "COOL-EMOJI-THEME").
+The user can use one of these (currently defined as "EMERGENCY-THEME", "AMOUR-EMOJI-THEME" and "COOL-EMOJI-THEME").
 This list may be added to in the future. *$KrayolaThemes*, is not a read only variable, so if the client requires, they can add their own.

 For example: